christensenacademy/christensen-academy/modules/css-basics/reference.md

 </html>
 ```

 Each of you external stylesheets (.css files) is simply a collection of CSS rules.
+The following is an example of what a simple external style sheet might look like:

 ```css
 body